Treating Scars After Breast Surgery to make them less visible

 - This can, however, vary from patient to patient and depends on existing breast tissues, your inframammary fold (IMF) and shape of your breasts both before and after implants.

-- If you have a breast lift along with augmentation, or scarring concerns, you may be recommended to have some extra scar minimisation treatments at Coco Ruby.
+- If you have a breast lift along with augmentation, or scarring concerns, extra scar minimisation treatments at Coco Ruby may be beneficial.

 Breast Implant Surgery and Scars – what’s the Scar like after Breast Augmentation?